 Farm Camp connects kids to the land, their community, how food grows, and the principles of sustainability.

-Farm Camp is an 8-week summer pilot program designed to teach youth how urban agriculture connects to the three pillars of sustainability: social, environmental, and economic.
-We do this through hands-on farming experiences at Raleigh City Farm led by an experienced member of our team.
-TELUS funding allows us to offer this free of charge.
+Farm Camp was an 8-week summer pilot program in 2024 designed to teach youth how urban agriculture connects to the three pillars of sustainability: social, environmental, and economic.
+It was implemented through hands-on farming experiences at Raleigh City Farm and was offered free of charge thanks to funding from TELUS.

 Program Components

-During the program, participants will learn how to plant, tend, and harvest crops using regenerative practices.
-Crop varieties will be selected based on the master crop plan, and all harvested produce will be allocated to our Farmshare program.
+During the program, participants learned how to plant, tend, and harvest crops using regenerative practices.
+Crop varieties were selected based on the master crop plan, and all harvested produce was allocated to our Farmshare program.

 An Historical Look Back